METALS-Shanghai copper drops for fourth day as trade worries persist

 Most active ShFE tin

-ARBS ($1 = 6.8546 Chinese yuan) (Reporting by Muyu Xu and Dominique Patton; Editing by Gopakumar Warrier)
+ARBS ($1 = 6.8879 Chinese yuan renminbi) (Reporting by Muyu Xu and Dominique Patton; Editing by Gopakumar Warrier and Rashmi Aich)